aosmith/IPBus/README.md

 # IPBus
-A framework for a next-gen can-network
+A framework for a next-gen can-bus